 It may soon be more science fact than science fiction.
-Many researchers around the world are looking at ways to regrow a new tooth where one has been lost.
+Many researchers around the world are looking at ways to grow new teeth where one has been lost.
 So far the most promising methods being explored begin with stem cells.

 These are some of the exciting avenues modern science is exploring.
-They all seem very promising however there are a great many questions still to be answered before we can successfully place a new tooth back into the mouth and have it become a normal part of the body.
-And I’m yet to have any requests from patients regarding implanting newly grown mouse teeth.
+They show promising results, however many questions still need to be answered before we can place a new tooth back into the mouth.

 That aside, the loss of a tooth, whether from accident, injury or disease is never a pleasant experience.
 It’s painful and can be disfiguring, as well as interfering with proper bite and chewing of food.
 So far the only options for replacement are dentures and implants, both of which have their drawbacks.

 If all goes well, the promising new stem-cell techniques will be available soon.
 In the meantime, we should all pay attention to brushing, flossing, getting regular check-ups, and doing everything we can to keep the teeth we’ve got!